 L.A.
 Justice Fund

 In Los Angeles County, more than two-thirds of people appearing in immigration court face a judge and federal prosecutor without any legal representation.
 In some cases, this even includes children as young as 3 years old.
 The L.A.
-Justice Fund aims to increase access to legal representation and counsel to individuals and families dealing with removal proceedings in Los Angeles County.
+Justice Fund aims to increase access to legal representation and counsel to individuals and families dealing with deportation and removal proceedings in Los Angeles County.